'Doing Science in Colombia'

 In December, the Colombian Embassy to the UK hosted a diplomatic event at the Natural History Museum to celebrate the UK’s support for “Doing Science with Colombia”.
 Scientists, academics, NGOs and policy makers from both countries spoke to an audience of nearly 300 people.
 All of them welcomed the emerging and strengthening partnership between the UK and Colombia to grow scientific research collaboration.

-Earlham Institute’s Director of Science, and Director of the BRIDGE Colombia UK Research Network, Federica Di Palma, joined other academics in a panel discussion and gave an insight into the opportunities for the new RCUK funded project; Preserving, restoring and managing Colombian biodiversity through responsible innovation.
+Earlham Institute’s former Director of Science, and Director of the BRIDGE Colombia UK Research Network, Federica Di Palma, joined other academics in a panel discussion and gave an insight into the opportunities for the new RCUK funded project; Preserving, restoring and managing Colombian biodiversity through responsible innovation.
 Federica outlined the multidisciplinary and integrated approach that is key to the Earlham Institute’s work in Colombia in addressing multiple challenges in post-conflict Colombia.
 The four-year project, will enable the Earlham Institute and its partners in Colombia and the UK, to develop and assimilate new academic, business, government and civil society networks under a shared vision of characterising, preserving and managing Colombia's biggest heritage, its biodiversity, while also developing its agri-industry and bio-economy for the benefit of Colombia.

 At the same event the Colombian Ambassador to the UK, Néstor Osorio Londoño welcomed the UK’s developing partnership with Colombia.
 He highlighted that the two countries’ scientific collaboration is driven by their shared principles of democracy, human rights and the free market economy.
 He asserted that investment in science will contribute to economic growth and stability in Colombia by strengthening the prospects for peace and security.
 Second only to the USA, he said that the UK is the most popular destination for Colombian students to further their education.
 The Ambassador thanked the UK Government for their support in creating a solid base for Colombia’s growing sustainable biotech industry.